-7.31(d)(3) as a non-displayed, non-routable Limit Order with a working price of the midpoint of the PBBO.
+A Mid-Point Liquidity Order or MPL Order is currently defined in Rule 7.31(d)(3) as a non-displayed, non-routable Limit Order with a working price of the midpoint of the PBBO.
 The Exchange proposes to modify the definition of an MPL Order to provide that an MPL Order to buy (sell) would have a working price of the lower (higher) of the midpoint of the PBBO or its limit price.
 In other words, the Exchange proposes that an MPL Order would be eligible to trade at the less aggressive of the midpoint of the PBBO or its limit price.
-The Exchange believes that permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or their limit price would provide ETP Holders with increased opportunities for order execution, thereby enhancing market quality for all market participants.
-The Exchange notes that permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or at their limit price is not novel and that comparable order types on other cash equity exchanges currently behave in this manner.
+The Exchange believes that permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or their limit price would provide member organizations with increased opportunities for order execution, thereby enhancing market quality for all market participants.
+The Exchange notes that permitting MPL Orders to trade at the less aggressive of the midpoint of the PBBO or their limit price is not novel and that comparable order types on other cash equity exchanges currently behave in this manner.17